rs-station/careless-examples/TRANSFER_ANOM.md

 The basic concept is to merge in two steps
  1) Merge without the `--anomalous` flag.
 The scale function weights from this step will be optimized to consistently estimate Friedel mates.
  2) Merge using `--anomalous` flag and the scale weights from (1).
-Keeping these weights frozen, estimate structure factor amplitudes for both Friedel mates.
+Keeping the scaling model frozen, estimate structure factor amplitudes for both Friedel mates.

 ### Step 1: Merging without anomalous
 In `careless-examples/hewl_ssad`, run the command